commercelayer/commercelayer-docs-resources/bundles/object.md

 # The bundle object

-A bundle object is returned as part of the response body of each successful list, retrieve, create or update API call.
+A bundle object is returned as part of the response body of each successful list, retrieve, create or update API call <b>to the /api/bundles endpoint</b>.

 ## Fields